Descent098/ezcv/docs/theme-development.md

 ## Folder Layout

-When creating a theme this is the only officially supported file structure layout (others work but are not guarenteed to):
+When creating a theme this is the only officially supported file structure layout:

 **Note: I highly recommend snake casing on folder and file names to avoid path escaping bugs**